 Sample Collection: As a general rule, potentially infectious material should be submitted directly to the laboratory without delay and protected from excessive heat and cold.
 Consult laboratory procedures or listed references for information on sample collection and environmental monitoring procedures.(1-9)

-Sterile swabs (Cat. no. FS1HD) pre-moistened with a sterile diluent such as Saline, 0.85% (Cat. no. R45) can be used to obtain samples from environmental surfaces.
-For assessing the efficacy of disinfection procedures, a neutralizing broth such as D/E (Dey-Engley) Neutralizing Broth (Cat. no. K108) should be used.
+Dry sterile swabs (Cat. no. FS1HD) pre-moistened with a sterile diluent such as Saline, 0.85% (Cat. no. R45)can be used to obtain samples from environmental surfaces.
+For assessing the efficacy of disinfection procedures, a neutralizing broth such as D/E (Dey-Engley) Neutralizing Broth (Cat. no. K108) should be used instead of physiological saline.

 A swab with a wooden shaft should not be used for sample collection when using molecular confirmatory methods, as this may interfere with PCR results or other molecular assays.

 General Procedure for Collecting Environmental Swab Samples:

 Collect the sample by aseptically rubbing a pre-moistened swab over the sample area (approximately 50cm2), reversing directions between strokes, and return the swab to the collection device or place the swab directly into C Diff Banana Broth™.
 When sampling bedding, curved or irregular surfaces, run the swab over the surface of the object as indicated to approximate a similar sampling area.
 If the sample is not immediately taken to the lab for processing, it can be refrigerated for up to 24 hours prior to analysis.
 See the Inoculation Study details below for delayed incubation.

 Method of Use for C Diff Banana Broth™:

 1. Allow the medium to warm to room temperature prior to inoculation.